MarioAGR/docs-for-laravel.nvim/README.md

 # Like `:help` but for Laravel docs

+Is it better than consulting them via web browser?
+Maybe not, but was fun learning and doing it.

 ## Requirements:
 1. Neovim >= 0.10.0 (recommended)
 1. git (used to clone [laravel/docs](https://github.com/laravel/docs))